debjit-mandal/dsh/README.md

 5. `./dsh.py`

-Create a `~/.dsh_config.json` file with necessary details and aliases:
+Create a `~/.dsh_config.json` file and add the necessary details and aliases:
 ```
 {
         "aliases": {